Indian National Congress: Rajiv Gandhi era (1984–1991)

-By 1996, the party's image was suffering from allegations of corruption, and in elections that year, Congress was reduced to 140 seats, its lowest number in the Lok Sabha to that point.
+By 1996, party found itself in a complex political landscape.
+It faced internal challenges, including factionalism and leadership struggles, allegations of corruption, and a degree of anti-incumbency sentiment.
+The 1996 general elections witnessed the emergence of a fractured mandate, leading to the absence of a clear majority for any single party.
+Congress was reduced to 140 seats in elections that year, its lowest number in the Lok Sabha yet.
 Rao later resigned as prime minister and, in September, as party president.
 He was succeeded as president by Sitaram Kesri, the party's first non-Brahmin leader.
 During the tenure of both Rao and Kesri, the two leaders conducted internal elections to the Congress working committees and their own posts as party presidents.

-INC (1998–present)
+Sonia Gandhi and Manmohan Singh era (1998–2014)

 The 1998 general elections saw Congress win 141 seats in the Lok Sabha, its lowest tally until then.
 To boost its popularity and improve its performance in the forthcoming election, Congress leaders urged Sonia Gandhi, Rajiv Gandhi's widow, to assume leadership of the party.
 She had previously declined offers to become actively involved in party affairs and had stayed away from politics.
 After her election as party leader, a section of the party that objected to the choice because of her Italian ethnicity broke away and formed the Nationalist Congress Party (NCP), led by Sharad Pawar.